If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Ink or Crayon Stains

-5. Soak: If the stain is still there, mix warm water with one tablespoon of dish soap and one tablespoon of distilled white vinegar.
-Soak the garment in the mixture for one hour.
+5. Soak if needed: If the mark persists, mix warm water with one tablespoon of dish soap and one tablespoon of white vinegar.
+Soak the item for an hour.

 Blood Stains

-5. Launder: Wash the garment in the washing machine on a cold cycle.
+5. Launder: Wash on a cold cycle.
+Check the stain before drying.

 Oil-Based Stains